 As a result of this case, there are now two kinds of nexus which trigger a sales tax obligation:

-• physical nexus, or
+- physical nexus, or

-• economic nexus
+- economic nexus

 An out-of-state business that meets either a state’s economic nexus threshold or physical nexus threshold must comply with state sales tax laws.
 This includes obtaining a sales tax permit, collecting sales tax, submitting it to the state and filing regular sales tax returns.
 There is no difference between an in-state business and an out-of-state business once either physical nexus or economic nexus is established.

-Georgia Sales Tax: The Basics
+Georgia Sales Tax: How Does it Work?

-The Georgia Department of Revenue (DOR) manages sales tax in the state.
+The Georgia Department of Revenue (DOR) manages sales tax collection in the state.
 Sales tax in Georgia, as in most states, is collected by the seller from the customer.
 The business functions as the tax collector.

 It is incredibly important to remember that sales tax collected from customers belongs to the state of Georgia, not the business or the business owner.
 Failure to remit sales taxes to the state, and failure to follow all the other sales tax regulations of Georgia, are serious offenses that the state will pursue with vigor.

 Furthermore, if a business meets the nexus threshold in Georgia and chooses not to comply with the law, the business and the business owner will be personally responsible for the tax due, plus penalties and interest.
-The state will not bother to hunt down the the customers to collect missing sales taxes.
+The state will not bother to hunt down the customers to collect missing sales taxes.
 They will pursue the business and its owners to get the tax.

 Example of Sales Tax Rates in Atlanta and Other GA Cities and Towns